-We are a development-stage company engaged in research and development of drug technologies to enable targeted delivery of chemotherapy drugs.
-We intend initially to "reformulate" existing widely used chemotherapies with our proprietary carbohydrate compounds.
-We believe our technology may increase the body's tolerance to these toxic drugs by targeting the delivery directly to cancerous cells and increasing the efficacy, thereby creating a preferable treatment to existing oncology regimens.
-Our goal is to develop and commercialize a new generation of reformulated drugs.
+We are a development-stage company engaged in research and development of carbohydrate based therapeutic compounds.
+We believe our carbohydratebased compounds offer numerous opportunities to provide advanced disease treatments.
+Our initial focus is on the target delivery of chemotherapy drugs for the treatment of cancer.
+We believe our initial carbohydrate compound - DAVANAT® - may increase the body's tolerance to these toxic drugs by targeting the delivery directly to cancerous cells and increasing the efficacy, thereby creating a preferable treatment to existing oncology regimens.
 For additional information, please see "Item 1.
 Business - Business of Pro-Pharmaceuticals."